Chamberlain91/Rollerblade/README.md

 # Rollerblade

+A command line tool and npm package to shortcut compiling typescript and scss bundles as well as compile markdown into minified HTML.

 ## Overview

-A command line tool and npm module to shortcut compiling typescript, markdown and scss into individual bundles.
+Note: *This is not and likely will never be as customizable as a build tool like webpack or rollup, but should be simpler (and possibly faster) to use for projects that do not require such a pipeline.*

+This utility was written and tested against `Node 14.8.X`.

-## Installation
+### Installation

 To install globally for use as CLI